 Courts of Appeal are the ONLY courts to which an individual has an ABSOLUTE right to appeal.

 There are seven justices on the Second Court of Appeals.
-I am running for Place 6.
+Three places will be up for election in November 2020.
+I am running as a Democrat for Place 6.

 We can't win this race without your help.
 Passing out flyers, word-of-mouth, and donating are all ways of helping us achieve our goals together.